 8. Cavan Leitrim Railway

 When you visit the Cavan Leitrim Railway you and your family can step back in time and travel on a narrow-gauge train, visit the transport museum and see an extensive collection of steam, diesel trains, rolling stock and vintage buses all of which allow you to trace the history of the Irish narrow gauge railway system.
-The Cavan and Leitrim Railway is open to the public, with trains running on demand.
+The Cavan and Leitrim Railway, located in Dromod, is open to the public, with trains running on demand.
 A tour of the site will take approximately 40 – 50 minutes and includes a trip on the train and a tour of the engine sheds, workshops and the site in general.

 Take a guided trip along one of Ireland’s enchanting waterways in Canadian Canoes.
 The trip provides a gentle, enjoyable and safe experience, but with a flavour of excitement and achievement.
 This environmentally friendly activity immerses you in nature, where you take nothing but photographs and leave nothing behind but ripples.
 Adventure Gently will take you on a wonderfully unique journey; a way to relax, discover and explore the Shannon Blueway and the spectacular lakes in Leitrim.